borgwang/tinynn-autograd/README.md

 - abbstraction
   - [x] buffer instead of array
   - wrap numpy array to CPUArray
+- unit testing
+- speedup
+  - *currently cpu-with-autograd is 5x slower, gpu-with-autugrad is 25x slower (test on mnist 256->128->64->32->10, with batch_size=4096)*
   - graph optimization
-  - avoid repeated backward
+    - [x] avoid repeated backward (2x faster)
     - combine nodes
+  - gpuops optimization
-- unit testing
+    - drelu

-### Design
+  - cache cl buffer then we don't have to recreate each time

 ### License